sajjadGG/book-python/stdlib/oop/dataclass.rst

 * ``field()`` creates new empty ``list`` for each object
 * It does not reuse pointer

 .. warning:: Note, You should not set mutable objects as a default function argument.
-More information: :ref:`Argument Mutability <OOP Mutability Argument>`.
+More information in `Argument Mutability`

     .. code-block:: python